caltechlibrary/corsproxy/admin/README.md

    # edit config.sh
    ```

-The value of the variables `RATELIMIT` and `REQUIRED_HEADERS` are the most important to set in order to help prevent abuse of the service.
+The value of the variables `RATELIMIT` and `REQUIRED_HEADER` are the most important to set in order to help prevent abuse of the service.
 Information about them can be found in the `config.sh.template` file.
 Note: the way that the restrictions on origins works is currently limited, in that hosts are restricted based on the value of the `Origin` header in the HTTP request, _not the actual host or IP address_ of source of the request.
 To block hosts by IP address ranges, configure your system's firewall appropriately (see next steps).
 See the discussion later below for more on this topic.

 ### &#9314; Configure your firewall